aVeRaG3ReDmIn3eNjOyEr/redmine/README.md

 # redmine
-This is the land of redmine lovers/ Immediately leave the territory if you are not the one.
+This is the land of redmine lovers.
+Immediately leave the territory if you are not the one.
+Tremble, mortals, for you do not know what lies ahead.